 Vacuum sealers suck out all the air around the food, which will help the food stay fresh much longer and prevent freezer burn.
 After vacuum-sealing a bag, make sure to check the seal for any holes where air can get in.

-If you don’t have a vacuum sealer or thick packaging, you can double wrap food that is going in the freezer while removing as much air as possible.
+If you don’t have a vacuum sealer or thick packaging, you can double-wrap food that is going in the freezer while removing as much air as possible.
 You can wrap it tightly in plastic wrap or butcher paper and then place it in a plastic container, sandwich bag, or reusable bag.

-The longer food is in the freezer, the more likely freezer burn is.
+The longer food is in the freezer, the more likely the freezer burn is.
 There always seems to be neglected food somewhere in our freezers.
 It may be helpful to do an inventory of your freezer to see what food you have and if you can use it before the freezer burn sets in or becomes worse.

 Check Out: 20 Clever and Innovative Food Storage Ideas and Equipment.